meshafi/employee-api/README.md

 1. Ensure your virtual environment is activated (If you are using virtual environment).

-2.Make sure to make changes according to user mongoDB database name
+2. Make sure to make changes according to mongoDB database name
 ```
 /app/__init__.py
+'mongodb://localhost:27017/EmployeeDB'
+ Replace 'EmployeeDB' with your database name
 ```
-'mongodb://localhost:27017/EmployeeDB'
-Replace EmployeeDB with your database name

 3. Run the Flask application: